thariniradhakrishnan-tharini/Spatial-Analysis-of-COVID-19-Data/README.md

-# 🦠 Spatial Data Science of COVID-19 Data
+# 🦠 Spatial Analysis of COVID-19 Data

 ## 📌 Overview
 This project applies **spatial data science techniques** to analyze COVID-19 data in India.